 The first thing you should do when building a sales pipeline is to narrow down exactly who you want in that pipeline.
 Not all people looking for the product you offer will make good customers.
 Determining where to draw the line will help you save time and energy in the long run.

-To determine who you should target for your pipeline, it’s a good idea to engage in market segmentation.
-You’ll start by conducting research, then create segments of customers you can target with marketing campaigns to generate leads.
+Engaging in market segmentation is a good idea for determining who you should target for your pipeline.
+You’ll start by conducting research, then create customer segments you can target with marketing campaigns to generate leads.

 It’s helpful to ask questions like: